Our Lady of Luján

 Our Lady of Luján (Nuestra Señora de Luján) is a celebrated 16th-century statue of the Virgin Mary, mother of Jesus Christ.
 The image, also known as the Virgin of Luján (Virgen de Luján), is on display in the Basilica of Luján in Argentina.
 The feast day of Our Lady of Luján is May 8.

 History

 Miraculous Origin of Our Lady of Luján in the Year 1630, by Augusto Ballerini (1895).

+The Argentine flag from Operativo Cóndor at the Basilica of Our Lady of Luján, its colors represent the mantle of the Virgin Mary.

 The Luján image was made in Brazil and sent to Argentina.
 Tradition holds that a settler ordered the terracotta image of the Immaculate Conception in 1630 because he intended to create a shrine in her honor to help reinvigorate the Catholic faith in Santiago del Estero, his region.
 After embarking from the port of Buenos Aires, the caravan carrying the image stopped at the residence of Don Rosendo Oramas, located in the present town of Zelaya.

 When the caravan wanted to resume the journey, the oxen refused to move.
 Once the crate containing the image was removed, the animals started to move again.
 Given the evidence of a miracle, people believed the Virgin wished to remain there.